DeJayDev/web-updater/README.md

 Ezpz right?
 Cool.

+## How do I use it?

+Edit `config.example.json` then rename it to `config.json`, whenever you start a commit with `deploy: ` this script will do it's thing.

+I recommend running this script under a process manager such as [pm2](https://github.com/Unitech/pm2).

 ## Why is this open source?
 Why not lol.
 My public projects are lacking, so why not make one of my utilities public?